 It’s also important to be sure that you’re including sufficient amounts of fiber into your diet.
 Fiber helps to keep you full, which will ward off excessive snacking, and is crucial for someone who wants to see the physical results of their training.
 Getting fiber from plant-based food sources, such as beans, whole grains, nuts, and vegetables, is much more recommended than taking a fiber supplement.

 Of course it’s fine to indulge every once in a while-you deserve an ice cream or a slice of cake after those long hours at the climbing gym!
 The key is balance, and maintaining a healthy diet will make all of your training pay off.
-Eating mainly natural, plant-based foods, along with being sure to include sufficient levels of protein, carbohydrates, and fiber into your diet, will ensure that all of your climbing training pays off, giving you your best body!
+Eating mainly natural, plant-based foods, along with being sure to include sufficient levels of protein, carbohydrates, and fiber into your diet, will ensure that all of your climbing training pays off, giving you your best body and look good and healthy in whatever outfits you wear!

 Your best body is a healthy body, so instead of focusing on results, focus on the process.
 The first step to getting your ideal body is loving the body that you have, so be sure to treat it with care, give it rest when needed, and be thankful that it allows you to do the thing that you love most-climb!